 A. Development proposals will be supported, providing their scale, density, massing, height, landscape design, layout and materials, including alterations to existing buildings, reflect and enhance the architectural and historic character of the area.
-Buildings of an outstanding or innovative design which promote high levels of sustainability or help raise the standard of design will be supported as long as they fit with the overall form, character and layout of their surroundings.
+Buildings of an outstanding or innovative design which promote high levels of sustainability or help raise the standard of design will be supported as long as they fit with the overall form and layout of their surroundings.

 B. All proposals should demonstrate high quality design.
 Development that fails to take the opportunities available to enhance the local character and quality of the area, or that undermines the landscape character of the gaps between settlements, will not be supported.
-Development within the Lumley, Hermitage, Prinsted Conservation Area and Nutbourne West Character Areas will be expected to also comply with the relevant policy for that character area as set out in Policies SB5-8

-C. Within the Chichester Harbour AONB and its setting, detailed consideration should be given to the distinctive character and qualities of the AONB consistent with the aims of the AONB Management Plan and proposals which harm that character will not be permitted.
-Proposals for buildings that are taller than two storeys will be resisted unless they can demonstrate that they are neither visible from the harbour and coastal path.
-Rooms within an existing roof space are not considered to increase the building's storey height

-D. Proposals within the parish which cause significant harm to long views from the South Down National Park will not be permitted
+C. Within the Chichester Harbour AONB and its setting, detailed consideration should be given to the distinctive character and qualities of the AONB consistent with the aims of the AONB Management Plan.
+Buildings taller than 2 storeys are likely to be visible from the harbour and coastal path and may also be visible from the South Downs National Park.
+Proposals will be expected to demonstrate how their individual or cumulative effect has avoided significant harm to the AONB or to the long views from the SDNP.